 These children need our help.
 So far, we have helped over 2,200 of Syria's children!

-Little Heroes is a series of 3-day events for displaced and disadvantaged children, aged 6 to 12, in Syria.
+Little Heroes is a mentoring programme for displaced and disadvantaged children, aged 6 to 12, in Syria.

 It is for children of every denomination, and children of other faiths are always welcome.
 We work on building their well-being, self-esteem, resilience, and emotional health.
 The aims are:

 Give them back some of their lost childhood;

 Plant the seeds of love, trust and hope in them;